 - Personal consumption (food/beverage) items

-- Gift/debit cards
+- Gift/debit cards or other incentives

 Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 Applicants must be especially careful to follow accepted scholarly practices in providing citations for source materials relied upon when preparing any section of the proposal.
 While there is no established page limitation for the references, this section must include bibliographic citations only and must not be used to provide parenthetical information outside of the three-page Project Narrative.